rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 There are at present a huge array of tools online claiming to provide steganography.
 We advise extreme caution about almost all of them.
 None of these tools is fully mature, but they are also probably the future of struggle between users and authoritarian governments.

-TorBrowser provides the option of some limited steganography to hide that you're using Tor from censors and firewalls that try to spy on your traffic to the internet.
+TorBrowser provides the option of some limited obfuscation to hide that you're using Tor from censors and firewalls that try to spy on your traffic to the internet.
 Note that this just hides your connection to the Tor network, it does not hide that you're using Tor from the sites you visit!
 To enable such "pluggable transports" click "configure" when setting up TorBrowser and select yes under "Does Your ISP block Tor?" then select a type of bridge and click connect.